-- In Shinryaku!
-Ika Musume, Ika appears to specialise in this with her tentacle hair.
+- In Squid Girl, Ika appears to specialize in this with her tentacle hair.

 - Franken Fran oftentimes attaches her head to a special multi-armed body in order to perform particularly complex surgery.

-- In Ironwood, first mate Tif makes full use of all four of her hands while having a threesome with a jinn and a crewmate.
+- In Ironwood, first mate Tif makes full use of all four of her hands while having a threesome with a djinn and a crewmate.

 - There was once a Mortal Kombat fan fic where Sheeva was driving somewhere with the heroes, and had two arms on the wheel, one on the transmission, and one out the window (and no, it doesn't mention how she learned to drive).

-- At one point in Terminator 2 the Voluntary Shapeshifter T-1000 grows a third arm to pilot a helicopter and load a machine gun at the same time.
+- At one point in Terminator 2: Judgment Day the Voluntary Shapeshifter T-1000 grows a third arm to pilot a helicopter and load a machine gun at the same time.

 - In Life, the Universe and Everything, Arthur's extreme Unknown Rival Agrajag has built a Temple of Hate devoted to him, the centrepiece of which is a giant statue of Arthur with multiple arms.
 He discovers that each one of them depicts one of the many, many times he has (unwittingly) caused the death of one of Agrajag's former incarnations.